zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Creating-your-own-Ethereum-apps-using-Eth-go.rst

             // Read config
             ethutil.ReadConfig(".test", ethutil.LogStd, nil, "MyEthApp")

-            // Create a new Ethereum node
+            // Create a new Expanse node
-            ethereum, err := eth.New(eth.CapDefault, false)
+            expanse, err := exp.New(exp.CapDefault, false)
             if err != nil {
                     panic(fmt.Sprintf("Could not start node: %s\n", err))
             }
             // Set the port (default 30303)
-            ethereum.Port = "10101"
+            expanse.Port = "10101"
-            // Once we reach max, bounce them off. ethereum.MaxPeers = 10
+            // Once we reach max, bounce them off. expanse.MaxPeers = 10
     }

 New requires two arguments; the capabilities of the node and whether or not to use UPNP for port-forwarding.
-If you don't want to fallback to client-only features set an Ethereum port and the max amount of peers this node can connect to.
+If you don't want to fallback to client-only features set an Expanse port and the max amount of peers this node can connect to.

 In order to identify the node to the network you'll be required to